cathydutton/cathydutton.github.io/_portfolio/2018-01-01-waste-tracking.md

 <h2 class="heading">My role</h2>
 I was part of the core project team based in Warrington, working with subject matter experts and stakeholders from SEPA, NIEA, DEFRA and NRW.
-As a service designer on the project I was responsible for:
+Working as a service designer on a 12 week discovery project I was responsible for:

  * Working with a user researcher to facilitate and observe interviews, site visits and workshops
  * Working with the service owner and stakeholders to frame the problem and produce a challenge statement